pollfish/docs/ios.md

 ## Quick Guide

 1. Download Pollfish iOS SDK and unzip it
-2. Import pollfish.framework to your project
+2. Import pollfish.xcframework to your project
 3. Import AdSupport.framework, SystemConfiguration.framework, WebKit.framework and CoreTelephony.framework to your project
 4. Call init function of Pollfish when a view is loaded or in the App’s Delegate
 5. Set to **Release mode** and release in AppStore